rfo909/CFT/README.md

 ```
 # Example
 # --
-	file1=P(1)
+	file1=P(1)  # Expects File objects
 	file2=P(2)
 	file1.hash==file2.hash # boolean return value
 /FilesMatch
 ```

 *Note* that the two ".hash" are function calls on the File objects received as parameters.

 Parantheses are optional when no arguments.

+When we create our own functions, they are organized into script files.
+They may call each other, both inside the same script file, and in other script files, as well as member functions inside library objects, such as the calls to File.hash() above.

-Functions are collected in script files, and can call each other, functions in other scripts, and member functions inside library objects.
-Scripts contain no state, and are just a way of organizing code.
-Each script essentially is a name space.
+Scripts contain no state, and are just a way of organizing code, making each script essentially a name space.

 - 70+ library object types
 - 390+ library functions